 Courts have much more discretion to award spousal support than child support, so their decisions may be unpredictable.
 Therefore, you should consider any acceptance or rejection of any pre-trial offers of spousal support carefully.

 If you are contemplating filing for divorce or are trying to work out an agreement, child custody will be one of the primary issues to decide when minor children are involved.
 You may consider a joint custody arrangement with approximately equal parenting time or one parent may have primary custody with the other having visitation according to the schedule set forth in the agreement or court's order.

 Prior to the entry of a decree of divorce, you may have the opportunity to attend mediation with your spouse to discuss the provisions that will be included in the final decree.
 Another less formal option is to sign a settlement agreement regarding the division of property and debts, visitation, and child custody.

 A settlement agreement may address spousal support and child support.
 Spousal support is generally more flexible than child support.
 Child support is based on state guidelines, while judges have much more discretion regarding awards of spousal support.

 If you are not awarded primary custody, you should expect to pay some child support.
 The amount ordered will be based upon your income and that of the custodial parent.
 If you share custody with the other parent, you can expect to pay an amount that reflects the difference between your income and that of the other parent.
 Calculations of child support involve many factors and can be difficult to change later--it is important to consult an attorney as early as possible.

-If you have questions about filing for divorce in Kansas or have been served with divorce paperwork, contact Ron Rundberg for a consultation.
+If you have questions about filing for divorce in Overland Park, Kansas and surrounding areas or have been served with divorce paperwork, contact Ron Rundberg for a consultation.